jnizama/exam_cignium/README.md

 **Web site that consumes the web service created in the previous task; It printed in a textbox in the page, there is a drop down with frequencies (Monthly, Quarterly, Semi-Annually, Annually) and next to it two textboxes for the calculated values of Annual and Monthly; these values are calculated automatically each time the drop-down value selected changes.**

+> Age and Date of Birth are validated that they do match each other

 ![image](https://user-images.githubusercontent.com/3922089/120250790-048fd880-c245-11eb-951c-01137c9c09e9.png)

+> Age and Date of Birth are validated that they do match each other

 ![image](https://user-images.githubusercontent.com/3922089/120250863-33a64a00-c245-11eb-9da9-d8c0cd9c10de.png)

 > Age and Date of Birth are validated that they do match each other

 ![image](https://user-images.githubusercontent.com/3922089/120251028-ccd56080-c245-11eb-9656-8c628efe467a.png)